 On 27 January 1903, 52 people, all female, lost their lives when a fire swept through the Colney Hatch Lunatic Asylum.
-This high death toll marks the tragedy as the worst peacetime fire in London's history since the medieval period.
+This high death toll marked the tragedy as the worst peacetime fire in London's history since the medieval period, until the Grenfell fire of 2017.
 Yet it's rare to find a Londoner who's heard of it.

 Colney Hatch Asylum in New Southgate, operated by the London County Council, was an institution housing over 3,000 of the "pauper insane".
 The facility had been identified as at significant fire risk by authorities — many of the inmates were housed in temporary timber wings, and the complex was famous for its long corridors.